|

 coast can be

-wild and windy.
+wild and windy. |

-Travel, holiday, vacation and photograph
+Travel guide, holiday, vacation and

 Paradise Islands